This publication scheme organises our published information under nine classes.

 - List of services, including statutory basis for them, where applicable:

-- Service policies and internal staff procedures, including allocation, quality and standards: Data Protection policy, Whistleblowing policy
+- Service policies and internal staff procedures, including allocation, quality and standards: Data Protection policy, Whistleblowing policy, Repairs and Maintenance Policy, Housing Information, Advice and Letting Policy, Lock-ups and garages policy

 - Service schedules and delivery plans: No information collected in this class.